Alex-Genovese/floatversion/README.md

   -D | --delete       doesn't contain: -D  "string  string  string" -M | --max          Outputs the single highest/latest value in the list and with '-r' the lowest/earliest,
                       with integer shows top or bottom of total list eg. -M 3 is top 3 and -M 3 -r the bottom.
   -RM [int]           Outputs the single lowest/earliest value in the list.
-With integer, as -M but
-                      reverses only the M filter set, not the list, eg. -M 3  > 3 2 1  -RM 3 > 1 2 3
+                      With integer, as -M but NB reverses only the M filter set, not the whole input list eg. fv -RM 2 "4.2  3.1  2.5  1.7"  >  3.1  4.2 -R [int]            Outputs the lowest/earliest values in the list (use -r to reverse output order) eg. fv -r -R 2 "4.2  3.1  2.5  1.7"  >  1.7  2.5
-                      also accepts '-r' to reverse a lowest set filter ...
-  -g | -qg | --gt     A > B, returns true/false eg. if fv -g "A B"; then .. (.nums or sem ver)
+  -g | -qg | --gt     A > B, returns true/false eg. if fv -g "A B"; then .. (.nums or sem-ver, implies -f)
-                      use -v for dev output, normally quiet and allows conditional testing (-qg quieter errors) -Q | --quiet        Quieten general error messages, as alternative to using '2>/dev/null' Use -qc | -qs | -qg  for reduced error output on full machine tests (no help notes) -v | --verbose      Show algorithm sequences (full version only) for problem output
+                      use -v for dev output, normally quiet and allows conditional testing Pre-sanitize input where possible.
+Use -qg to quieten the internal santizer's error output.
+  -Q | --quiet        Quieten general error messages, as alternative to using '2>/dev/null'
+                      Use -qc | -qs | -qg  for reduced error output on full machine tests (no help notes) -v | --verbose      Show algorithm sequences (full version only) for problem output